Forequarter Shank

 Perfect in casseroles, curries and stews using moist, slow cooking methods

 Lamb leg dice is prepared from a boneless leg and consists of the various leg muscles comprising the Silverside, Knuckle, Topside and Rump.
-Lamb leg dice is used in widely in casseroles, curries and stews using moist, slow cooking methods.

 Easy Carve Leg